MattDrennan/501-troop-tracker/README.md

 <li>Set file permissions to 'images/uploads' to 777</li>
 <li>Manually modify getSquad() function in 'config.php' to fit your needs</li>
+<li>Set up a Google Cloud API for Google Sheets, then create a service account under "Credentials"</li>
+<li>Download the JSON file from the service account, rename it to "sheets_api_secret.json", and upload it the root directory"</li>
 <li>On a live server, set up cron jobs located in other/cron.txt</li>
 <li>To use 'nodescraper', create a '.env' file in same directory.
 Add the following:</li>
 </ol>